 So — what can you do if you have no great prospects, but you do not want to leave your rental property empty?
 There is always a solution to every problem.
 In this case, that solution comes in the form of estate sitters.

 If it is clear that your rental is simply not going to move in the off-season, you have probably already wrapped your head around the loss of rental income.
 Not all is lost, however!
 One of the biggest headaches of an empty rental property is just that — the emptiness.
 An occupied home causes all kinds of problems, from insurance snafus to increased risk of crime and property damage.
 You can’t up and leave your own home to house-sit or you’ll have the exact same problems in a different place.
-That is where an estate sitter comes in to save the day.
+That is where an house sitter comes in to save the day.

 A house sitter will keep your rental property occupied in the off-season, quite happily.
 They live rent-free, yes, but, at the same time, they are maintaining the property, ensuring its security, and keeping up with occupancy requirements for insurance.
 If you can get a house sitter in for the off-season, when the peak rental period comes back around, your unit will be in good repair, ready for the next tenant to move in and take over rent payments.

-Estate sitters are simply looking for a place to settle in for a while.
+House sitters are simply looking for a place to settle in for a while.
 Many are people who work remotely and require little more than an internet connection and a comfortable place to work, live, and sleep.
 In this kind of arrangement, you as a property owner can set out the terms of residency, so all parties are clear on what is expected in exchange for room to stay.
 In this way, you actually have more control over a house sitter than a traditional tenant, as they will be exchanging responsibilities for tenancy.

-Estate sitters are vetted and trustworthy, and an excellent option to fill a rental through the lean times of the year.
+When going through the right online venues, you’ll find that house sitters are vetted and trustworthy, and an excellent option to fill a rental through the lean times of the year.